zukunft/zukunft.com/docs/llm/coding.md

 - Function bodies fit on one screen page (~50 lines); extract named helpers (`save_results`, `save_components`) when an orchestrator outgrows that. → `docs/llm/structure.md`
 - Validate inside the called function (a top-of-function guard clause), never at the call site, so the call stays short and the check lives in one place for every caller. → `docs/llm/structure.md`
 - No magic literals: every value with a named constant is referenced by it (IDs, URL params, field names, icons). → `docs/llm/constants.md`
+- Definitional data (the set/list/map that defines a behaviour — allowed profiles, required fields, field order) lives as a `const` on the owning const/enum class; functions keep only the logic and reference the const, never inline the literal array. → `docs/llm/constants.md`
 - A class name passed as a parameter or map key uses the `::class` constant (e.g. `$dbo::class`), never a bare name string, so a rename is one edit. → `docs/llm/constants.md`
 - Link code to DB rows by the `code_id` const only; `*_NAME` / `*_ID` siblings are test-only. → `docs/llm/constants.md`
 - Icons come from `web/const/icons.php` constants, never inline `fas fa-*` strings. → `docs/llm/constants.md`